-This looks at the Scheme's funding position assuming that the Scheme continues into the future.
+This looks at the Scheme's funding position knowing that the Scheme has been closed to future accrual, and assuming that it continues in its current format for the foreseeable future.

-The most recent funding valuation of the DB Plan within the Scheme showed that on 31 December 2010 the funding position was as follows:
+The most recent funding valuation of the Scheme showed that on 1 January 2011 the funding position was as follows:

-Assets £129.8 million

-Amount needed to provide benefits £199.6 million
+Assets £6.1 m Amount needed to provide benefits £9.7 m $\pm$ 3.6 m Funding level 63%

-Shortfall £69.7 million

-Funding level 65%

-As a result the Council agreed with the Scheme Trustee that the DB Employers would pay deficiency contributions of 8.4% of Pensionable Income in 2012, and 11% of Pensionable Income in 2013 and the years following, which were expected to eliminate the shortfall by 31 December 2034 (and this is set out in the Scheme's 'Recovery Plan').
+As a result the Union Trustees agreed with the Staff Trustee that the Employers would pay deficiency contributions of £1,500 per annum for each member of the scheme, whether active, deferred or in receipt of pension as a member or dependant.
+These deficiency contributions, which are to increase with retail price inflation and to compensate for any reduction in the number of members, were expected to eliminate the shortfall by 31 March 2031 (and this is set out in the Scheme's 'Recovery Plan').